 The remainder of this paper is structured as follows.
-In \cref{sec:setting} we start with a description of the model and focus on its interpretation as a quantum code.
+In \cref{sec:setting}, we start with a description of the model and focus on its interpretation as a quantum code.
 We continue by formalizing the task of decoding and introduce quantities to gauge the performance of decoders.
-In \cref{sec:MVD} we present a brief discussion of a na\"ive decoder based on majority voting and demonstrate why it fails.
-Taking guidance from this failure, we construct a decoder based on minimum weight perfect matching in \cref{sec:MWPM} and study its performance numerically; we find a finite error threshold.
-In \cref{sec:MLD} we implement the maximum likelihood decoder which we find to perform slightly better than the minimum weight perfect matching decoder.
+In \cref{sec:MVD}, we present a brief discussion of a na\"ive decoder based on majority voting and demonstrate why it fails.
+Taking guidance from this failure, we construct a decoder based on MWPM in \cref{sec:MWPM} and study its performance numerically; we find a finite error threshold.
+In \cref{sec:MLD}, we implement the MLD, which we find to perform slightly better than the MWPM decoder.
 We conclude in \cref{sec:summary} with a summary and outlook.
-In the \cref{app:simulateClassical,app:MLDProof,sec:pseudoclassicalSampling,app:finitesize} we provide technical details and proofs for some claims in the main text.
+In \cref{app:simulateClassical,app:MLDProof,sec:pseudoclassicalSampling,app:finitesize} we provide technical details and proofs for some claims in the main text.